Black Rock Rangers

 Fuel Safety and Storage

 One of the ways you can help us protect the playa is by storing as little fuel as possible in your camp.
 Each point of transfer is a risk of spill, fire or worse.
+Black Rock City PETROL’s BRC Fuel Program provides Art Projects, Mutant Vehicles and Theme Camps the ability to purchase fuel on playa.
 It is preferable to have large generators filled daily by the PETROL Department rather than storing fuel in your camp and filling equipment yourself.

 The BRC Fuel Program is for registered Art Projects, Mutant Vehicles and Theme Camps with higher volume needs, as well as registered support vehicles.
 It is not available for passenger vehicles, RVs, and participants who did not go through the application process.
 If this means you, plan to bring in your own fuel.
 This fuel safety program is intended to reduce the amount of traffic transporting large loads of fuel into the event as well as the need for large fuel storage in camps.